Backfill

 Users can manually trigger a backfill in two ways:

-• Transferring data for the first time in a new share.
+• Transferring data for the first time to a new share.

-• Selecting Backfill on Next Run or Backfill all in the Edit Transfer GUI.
+• Selecting Backfill on Next Run or Backfill all while editing a transfer in the Bobsled Application.

-Bobsled automatically triggers a backfill under the following conditions:
+Bobsled will alert in the application when a backfill is recommended to ensure data consistency, under the following conditions:

 • Modifications to source or destination locations.